mamejay/Colecovision_Controller/README.md

 - Found original devs board had the fire buttons the wrong way around.
 When playing games like Loadrunner, digging holes left and right are the opposite.
 This has been corrected
-- Also I have included a SMD version for the diodes
+- Also I have included a SMD version for the diodes.
+This has not been tested yet so build at your own risk

 license: MIT (All files in repo)